KMKfw/kmk_firmware/docs/modtap.md

 # ModTap
-One key if you tap it, one or more modifiers if you hold it!
+One key if you tap it, one or more modifier keys if you hold it!

 ## Helpful examples